oracle/python-oracledb/doc/src/user_guide/authentication_methods.rst

 -------------------------------------------------------

 A Microsoft Azure authentication method can be used to access the Azure App centralized configuration provider.
-The authentication methood can be set in the ``<option>=<value>`` parameter of an :ref:`Azure App connection string
+The authentication method can be set in the ``<option>=<value>`` parameter of an :ref:`Azure App connection string
 <connstringazure>`.
 Depending on the specified authentication method, you must
 also set the corresponding authentication parameters in the connection string.